ODIM-Project/ODIM/README.md

         You will receive JSON response having a collection of links to the manager resources.
 You will see the following links in the collection:

-        -   A link to the resource aggregator manager.
+        -   A link to the Resource Aggregator manager.

         -   Links to all the added plugin managers.